3 Month CD Rates

 Is a 3-month CD safer than a savings account?

 Both 3-month CDs and savings accounts are equally safe.
-They are usually federally insured for up to $250,000.
-The FDIC or the NCUA will cover your CD or your savings account in case your bank or credit union fails.
+Your deposits are federally insured for up to $250,000 in case your bank or credit union fails.

 What other CD terms are available?

-CD terms can range from as short as 1 month and up to 10 years in length.
+CD terms can range from as short as 1 month and up to 10 years.
 But, not all banks will offer the same CD terms.
 If you can't find a 3-month CD at your usual institution, try shopping around other banks and credit unions.

 Bottom line